50+ Years of Community Impact

 TODAY, The Tech Museum of Innovation is one of Silicon Valley’s must-see attractions and welcomes 500,000 visitors each year, engaging people of all ages and backgrounds in exploring and experiencing technologies affecting their lives, and serving as an inspiration to future innovators.

 The first JLPA cookbook, A Private Collection, is published as a fundraiser.
-In 19xx, it wins the R.T.
+It wins the R.T.
 French Tastemaker Award for Outstanding Cookbook.

 1984: Building on the success of its first cookbook, A Private Collection II is published.

 1986: The Latham-Hopkins Gatehouse is placed on the National Register of Historic Places as a landmark building.

 1988-90: The JLPA is one of the first chapters in the Association to eliminate sponsorship and age requirements, opening membership to any woman who is committed to developing the community through effective action and volunteer leadership.